 Islamically, Ibn Taymiyyah said it is: ‘to confine oneself to a masjid for the purpose of worshipping Allāh inside it’.

 Objectives of I’tikāf

 - Confining the heart to worship and devotion of the Divine.

-Though one is physically confining themselves to a masjid in reality it is his heart that he hopes to confine to worship and bring into devotion of the Divine.
+Though one is physically confining themselves to a masjid, in reality, it is his heart that he hopes to confine to worship and bring into the devotion of the Divine.

 - A married woman would require the express permission of her husband.
 The four Imāms are in agreement on this point.

 - It must be observed inside an actual mosque as Allāh (subḥānahu wa taʿālā) said when speaking of Iʿtikāf: ‘But do not have sexual intercourse with them while you are in retreat in the mosques’.
 Had it been acceptable to observe it in other than a mosque the prohibition of intercourse would not have been specified to it.
 That is to say that the address prohibiting intercourse was made with a specific mentioning of mosques indicating the mosques are the only place one can observe Iʿtikāf. ʿĀisha (raḍiy Allāhu ʿanha) relates that whilst the Prophet (sall Allāhu ʿalayhi wa sallam) was observing Iʿtikāf he would lean over and peer into my apartment (which was adjacent to the mosque) so I could comb his blessed hair.
 A consensus has been reported on this point by Ibn ‘Abd al-Barr, Ibn Qudāmah, al-Qurṭubi and Ibn Taymiyyah.